 When your wash has finished, try to remove the laundry straight away.
 Wet items left in the washer could cause mould and mildew to grow and lead to a foul-smelling machine and laundry.
 It’s also a good idea to leave the washer door open until your next load to allow it to dry out.

 Using too Much Detergent

 Less is more!
-Too much detergent in your load not only leaves clothes stiff, it could also cause wear on your machine and lead to overflowing.
-High Efficiency washers use even less soap, so be sure to check your detergent amount.
+Too much detergent in your load not only leaves clothes stiff, but it could also cause wear on your machine and lead to overflowing.
+High-Efficiency washers use even less soap, so be sure to check your detergent amount.

 Not Cleaning out Dispensers

 When you’ve finished your laundry, make sure you wipe down the detergent and fabric softener dispensers.
 If left, the detergent could build up and cause clogging in your machine.

 Not Levelling Your Machine